vzorbas/Coursera_Cleaning_Data_Assignment/README.md

-# Caursera: Getting and Cleaning Data Course Project
+# Coursera: Getting and Cleaning Data Course Project

 This repository contains the files related to the coursera "Getting and Cleaning Data" course project.